andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

   </strong>

   <p style="margin:0; line-height:1.5;">
   🤠 🗽 This September and October I'll be in Austin, TX and NYC, check my <a href="/pgrailsbook">Book</a> page for upcoming appearances.
+Thanks to Aura for sponsoring these trips.
   </p>
 </div>